 If you have a strong case and compelling evidence, presenting first may provide the chance to make a positive first impression.
 It may also offer a feeling of control that often eludes many in the divorce process.

 On the other hand, when you present your case first, it tips your hand.
-You reveal any strategy that you and your legal team have developed.
+You reveal any strategy you and your legal team have developed.
 This gives your soon-to-be-ex time to react and respond.

 Ideally, by this point, you’ve worked up a sound legal strategy and plan.
 If you build your case on solid legal logic and rationality rather than emotional reactions and tricks when you present shouldn’t matter all that much.